BrobstonCreations/yet-another-smart-vent/docs/SETUP_AND_TESTING.md

   *In either of the first two options, you will need to go into your router/wifi/network device and find the IP address of your device*

   Control your device through its ESPHome Web Server:
-  1. Navigate to the device by enter the IP address of the device into your web brower.
+  1. Navigate to the device by entering the IP address of the device into your web brower.
   2. The rest should be self-explanatory.
 There should be controls that correspond to the type ESPHome device you have configured.

   Control your device through Home Assistant: